-- 2. All fundraising solicitations by or on behalf of the Foundation will disclose the Foundation's name and the purpose for which funds are requested.
-Printed solicitations (however transmitted) will also include its address or other contact information. - 3.
-Donors and prospective donors are entitled to the following, promptly upon request: - the Foundation's most recent annual report and financial statements as approved by the governing board; - the Foundation's registration number (BN) as assigned by CCRA - any information contained in the public portion of the Foundation's most recent Charity Information Return (form T3010) as submitted to CCRA - a list of the names of the members of the Foundation's governing board and - a copy of this Ethical Fundraising & Financial Accountability Code. - 4.
+- solicitations (however transmitted) will also include its address or other contact information. - 3.
+Donors and prospective donors are entitled to the following, promptly upon request: - 3.1. the Foundation's most recent annual report and financial statements as approved by the governing board. - 3.2. the Foundation's registration number (BN) as assigned by CCRA. - 3.3. any information contained in the public portion of the Foundation's most recent Charity Information Return (form T3010) as submitted to CCRA. - 3.4. a list of the names of the members of the Foundation's governing board - 3.5. a copy of this Ethical Fundraising & Financial Accountability Code. - 4.
 Donors and prospective donors are entitled to know, upon request, whether an individual soliciting funds on behalf of the Foundation is a volunteer, an employee, or a hired solicitor. - 5.
 Donors will be encouraged to seek independent advice if the Foundation has any reason to believe that a proposed gift might significantly affect the donor's financial position, taxable income, or relationship with other family members. - 6.
-Donors' requests to remain anonymous will be respected.

-- 7. The privacy of donors will be respected.
+Donors' requests to remain anonymous will be respected. - 7.
+The privacy of donors will be respected.
 Any donor records that are maintained by the Foundation will be kept confidential to the greatest extent possible.
 Donors have the right to see their own donor record, and to challenge its accuracy. - 8.
 If the Foundation exchanges, rents, or otherwise shares its fundraising list with other organizations, a donor's request to be excluded from the list will be honoured. - 9.
 Donors and prospective donors will be treated with respect.
-Every effort will be made to honour their requests to: - limit the frequency of solicitations. - not be solicited by telephone or other technology. - receive printed material concerning the Foundation. - 10.
+Every effort will be made to honour their requests to: - 9.1. limit the frequency of solicitations. - 9.2. not be solicited by telephone or other technology. - 9.3. receive printed material concerning the Foundation. - 10.
 The Foundation will respond promptly to a complaint by a donor or prospective donor about any matter that is addressed in this Ethical Fundraising & Financial Accountability Code.
 A designated staff member or volunteer will attempt to satisfy the complainant's concerns in the first instance.
 A complainant who remains dissatisfied will be informed that he/she may appeal in writing to the Foundation's governing board or its designate and will be advised in writing of the disposition of the appeal.
 A complainant who is still dissatisfied will be informed that he/she may notify the Canadian Centre for Philanthropy in writing.